-The COVID-19 pandemic has forced organisations around the globe to “go virtual” with literally no preparation.
-However, according to analysis from Associate Professor of Management Petros Chamakiotis at ESCP Business School, if we follow these tips, we have the best chance at keeping productive.
+The COVID-19 pandemic has forced organisations around the globe to 'go virtual' with literally no preparation.
+However, according to analysis from Associate Professor of Management, Petros Chamaklotis at ESCP Business School, if we follow these tips, we have the best chance at keeping productive.

 1.The importance of keeping social.
 Workers transitioning from the “traditional” to the “virtual” have the benefit of sharing a work history within an established social context.
 Seeing your colleagues face-to-face increases the levels of trust; a prerequisite for effective digital collaboration.
 In the digital environment, it has been found that people focus too much on work tasks, underplaying the importance of social interactions.
 Virtual workers should not restrict themselves to work tasks, but they should place equal emphasis on social aspects of work in order to mitigate the lack of informal forms of socialization that typically take place in face-to-face environments.